 We’re a 501(c)(3) organization with the mission of providing a second chance for thousands of homeless dogs and cats through rescue, rehabilitation, and transportation to reputable animal welfare organizations across the United States and Canada.
 If Houston has an issue with too many pets not getting adopted, then RPM finds the best animal welfare organization that actually have a demand for those pets!
 Through vetting and research, we connect with animal welfare organizations across the United States and Canada with a need for more adoptable animals.

 At its essence, RPM remains a dream that has made a reality out of necessity.
-Since starting operations in 2013, we have saved the lives of over 56,835 homeless companion animals.
+Since starting operations in 2013, we have saved the lives of almost 60,000 homeless companion animals.
 With each weekly transport we make, that number grows!

 The animals RPM saves from Houston-area shelters are fully examined and treated by our partner veterinarians, and then placed in loving foster homes with our volunteers.
 Once they’re fully rehabilitated, our drivers transport them to our partner rescues and shelters in our commercial Sprinter vans that we have specially outfitted to transport animals.
 From there, these animals are adopted out, making their final stop at their forever home.

 But we can’t do it without our amazing group of volunteers and fosters.
-Transporting over 150 animals a week is hard work, and we appreciate all the help and love that goes into saving these animals’ lives!
+Transporting on average of 266 animals a week is hard work, and we appreciate all the help and love that goes into saving these animals’ lives!